 A: The best books I know of are On Food and Cooking by Harold McGee, which answers every question about what ingredients do, and how cooking works.
 Bakewise and Cookwise by Shirley Corriher also answer those questions, with more of a focus on baking and recipes.
 Those books are all highly recommended.

-For those looking for books that are profesionally oriented, I’ve compiled ones I recommend in my Amazon shop.
+For those looking for baking books that are profesionally oriented, I’ve compiled ones I recommend in my Amazon shop.

 Q: How long did you work at Chez Panisse?